xiaojunzhao/Bomoda-Weibo-Project/Q3/README.md

 * Remove the Chinese stop words (more stop words could be added to the chinese_stop_words.py)
 * Count the words

-My thoughts: I think the result could be more reasonable if tf-idf is applied
+My thoughts: I think the results could be more reasonable if tf-idf is applied